Projection-free Online Learning over Strongly Convex Sets

 The detailed procedures are summarized in Algorithm~\ref{OFW}.

 From previous discussions, the approximation error of minimizing $F_t(\x)$ by a single step of FW has a significant impact on the regret of OFW.
-Therefore, we first present the following lemma with respect to the approximation error for OFW over strongly convex sets. \begin{lem} Let $\K$ be an $\alpha_K$-strongly convex set with respect to the $\ell_2$ norm.
+Therefore, we first present the following lemma with respect to the approximation error for Algorithm~\ref{OFW} over strongly convex sets. \begin{lem} Let $\K$ be an $\alpha_K$-strongly convex set with respect to the $\ell_2$ norm.
 Let $\x_{t}^\ast=\argmin_{\x\in \K}F_{t-1}(\x)$ for any $t\in[T+1]$, where $F_t(\x)$ is defined in (\ref{eq_F1}).
 Then, for any $t\in[T+1]$, Algorithm~\ref{OFW} with $\eta=\frac{D}{2G(T+2)^{2/3}}$ has

-where $C=\max\left(4D^2,\frac{4096}{3\alpha_K^2}\right).$ \end{lem} We find that the approximation error incurred by a single step of FW is upper bounded by $O(t^{-2/3})$ for OFW over strongly convex sets.
-For a clear comparison, we note that the approximation error for OFW over general convex sets has a worse bound of $O(1/\sqrt{t})$ (\citeauthor{Hazan2016}, \citeyear{Hazan2016}, Lemma 7.3).
+where $C=\max\left(4D^2,\frac{4096}{3\alpha_K^2}\right).$ \end{lem} We find that the approximation error incurred by a single step of FW is upper bounded by $O(t^{-2/3})$ for Algorithm~\ref{OFW} over strongly convex sets.
+For a clear comparison, we note that the approximation error for the original OFW over general convex sets has a worse bound of $O(1/\sqrt{t})$ (\citeauthor{Hazan2016}, \citeyear{Hazan2016}, Lemma 7.3).